Why Satellite Manufacturing Will Never Be the Same Again

 Maxar Technologies’ Space Infrastructure Services (SIS) is set to start their satellite servicing missions in 2021.
 The company has a long history of using robotics for in-space use, and previously delivered robotics for the Space Shuttle missions.
 Such robotics will be deployed in the satellite servicing vehicle which will offer inspection and evaluation of the satellites and will provide repair, upgrade, refuel and relocation services.
 So far, the company has a contract with satellite operator SES.

 Meanwhile, Orbital ATK will start system-level testing on their Mission Extension Vehicle (MEV) this Spring.
 The vehicle is set to launch later this year, heading for an Intelsat spacecraft to provide the satellite with life extension.
 This type of vehicle is commonly referred to as a ‘space tug’ as it attaches itself to the satellite to extend the mission.
 The company is also working on the MEV-2 mission for Intelsat, which is due to take place in the mid-2020s.
 A range of other organizations are also exploring satellite servicing missions including Airbus and Effective Space Solutions.

 The industry is changing and a market that was traditionally rather slow, realizes it needs to diversify and to pick up the pace.
-Join us for the Space Tech Expo Webinar to hear all about the aforementioned topics.
+Download the Space Tech Expo Webinar to hear all about the aforementioned topics.

 What: Ready to Pick Up the Pace?
 How to Meet Future Demand by Reducing Your Satellite Production Time

-Who (will be speaking): Boeing Defense, Space & Security, RUAG Space and Tempo Automation
+Who spoke: Boeing Defense, Space & Security, RUAG Space and Tempo Automation